 More information about privacy protection is provided below by topic:

 Application processing and project assessment and follow-up

-Personal data in connection with application processing, in the assessment and follow-up of projects that have been granted funding, and in monitoring the use of allocated funding in submitted project account reports are stored in the Research Council’s eSøknad online application system via the My RCN web portal and in the ACOS Websak archive system.
+Personal data processed in connection with application processing, in the assessment and follow-up of projects that have been granted funding, and when in monitoring the use of allocated funding through submitted project account reports are stored in the Research Council’s eSøknad online application system via the My RCN web portal and in the ACOS Websak archive system.

 The specific categories of information that will be stored will vary in relation to the role in question.
-The information collected consists primarily of name, national identity number, email address, position, place of employment and role in relation to the project.
-For persons receiving remuneration from the Research Council, e.g. referees and board members, the information necessary for disbursing the remuneration, such as national identity number (alternatively, a D-number when relevant), is stored in the registry.
+The information collected primarily consists of name, national identity number, email address, position, place of employment and role in relation to the project.
+For employees, referees, and members of the Executive Board, Programme Boards and Division Research Boards and others receiving remuneration from the Research Council, information necessary for disbursing the remuneration, such as national identity number (or D-number if relevant), will also be stored in the registry.
 For referees, information linked to previous involvement in application assessment is also recorded.

 Personal data related to application review and project follow-up are normally stored and deleted according to the Research Council’s archiving procedures, which comply with the relevant statutory framework.

 Use of our website

 The Research Council’s webpages register the IP address of users visiting the site.
 These data are processed in a de-identified format that prevents the data from being linked to individual persons.
 These data are collected for the purpose of statistical analysis to develop and improve webpage content.
 The statistics are used to find out the number of times different pages are viewed, the duration of these visits, which websites users are visiting from and which browsers are being used.